Interim Advocacy Project Manager

 • Tasks: Lead the Tower Hamlets Advocacy Service and manage a dedicated team.

-• Company: Join Mind, a dynamic charity focused on transforming mental health support.
+• Company: Join Mind, a dynamic charity transforming mental health support in diverse communities.

-• Benefits: Enjoy a competitive salary and the potential for a permanent role.
+• Benefits: Enjoy a competitive salary and the potential for a permanent role after six months.

-• Why this job: Make a real impact in mental health while championing inclusivity and co-production.
+• Why this job: Make a real impact in mental health advocacy while promoting inclusivity and co-production.

 • Qualifications: Must be a qualified advocate with experience in managing advocacy services.

-• Other info: We welcome applicants from all backgrounds, especially those with lived experience.
+• Other info: We encourage applicants from all backgrounds, especially those with lived experience.

 The predicted salary is between 29000 - 35000 £ per year.